thatWest7014/thatWest7014/README.md

 # :wave: Hi there, I'm Ayther!

-I'm primarily a backend developer who mainly works with Javascript, Lua, C++, and others.
+I'm primarily a backend developer who mainly works with JavaScript, Lua, C++, and others.
 Depending on where you know me from, I also go by Frost, West7014, West, and many other names.
 ####
 - Pronouns: [any/all](https://en.pronouns.page/@west7014)